Pulau Semakau: Flora and fauna

-The coral reefs around Pulau Semakau have been monitored since the late 1980s to 2001, by the National University of Singapore, and from 2005 to the present by the "Reef Friends" programme (a joint project between the National Biodiversity Centre, National Parks Board and Blue Water Volunteers).
-Results of the surveys can be found at the 'Coral Reefs of Singapore' webpage and Blue Water Volunteers webpage.
+The coral reefs around Pulau Semakau have been monitored since the late 1980s to 2001, by the National University of Singapore, and from 2005 to the present by the "Reef Friends" programme, a joint project between the National Biodiversity Centre, National Parks Board, and the Blue Water Volunteers.
+Results of the surveys can be found at the Coral Reefs of Singapore and Blue Water Volunteers webpages.